HighNESS Conceptual Design Report: Volume I

-Finally, in \cite{ottworkshop2022} the possible advantages of using VCNs in reflectometry techniques are discussed in several configurations.
-Gains are expected if there is a shift of the neutron spectrum towards colder energies, provided that the brightness is preserved.
-The use of VCNs for reflectometry is considered particularly promising for compact sources, due to their intrinsically limited performance and to the fact that new compact sources could be designed aiming at optimizing the VCN flux, having more freedom in the advanced VCN moderator and reflector materials used in the design, with respect to existing facilities.
+Finally, in \cite{ottworkshop2022} the possible advantages of using VCNs in reflectometry techniques are discussed for several configurations.
+Gains are expected for a shift of the neutron spectrum towards colder energies, provided that the brightness is preserved.
+The use of VCNs for reflectometry is also considered promising for compact sources; new compact sources could be designed aiming at optimizing the VCN flux, having more freedom in the advanced VCN moderator and reflector materials used in the design, with respect to existing facilities.